sonelu/roboglia/docs/usage.rst

     from roboglia.base.robot import BaseRobot

-    robot = BaseRobot.from_yaml('my_robot_definction.yml')
+    robot = BaseRobot.from_yaml('my_robot_definition.yml')
     ...

-This class method simply loads the YAML defition into a dictionary and passes it to the ``BaseRobot`` constructor who parses it and instantiate the various components of the robot.
+This class method simply loads the YAML definition into a dictionary and passes it to the ``BaseRobot`` constructor who parses it and instantiate the various components of the robot.
 This makes it very easy to adapt the particulars of your robot without needing to change the source code.

 You might have noticed that the ``BaseRobot`` constructor takes a single parameter, a  dictionary: